Making DEI Obsolete: When DEI is the Solution and The Problem

 But certainly, to one or more people in a relationship, it could seem like the counseling caused the problems.

-Allow me to non-subtly segue to DEI work and DEI consultants, councils, and other directors.
+Allow me to non-subtly segue to DEI work, and to DEI consultants, councils, and other directors.

-I have led and consulted on DEI in impact organizations ranging from 25 to 2,000 people across various mission-oriented focuses.
-What most people consider to be DEI work is based on an outdated concept that leads it to be more of a problem than a long-term solution.
+I have led and consulted on DEI in impact organizations ranging from 25 to 2,000 people, across a variety of mission-oriented focuses,, and can confidently say that what most people consider to be DEI work is based on an outdated concept that leads it to be more problem than solution.

 The DEI of Old…